nikitavoloboev/data/neuroscience/neuroscience.md

 - [Neural Reckoning Group](http://neural-reckoning.org/index.html) - Aim to understand the brain, and intelligent behaviour more widely, via theoretical and computational models.
 - [Neurolib](https://github.com/neurolib-dev/neurolib) - Computational neuroscience library for easy whole-brain modeling.
 - [What are some good books for someone getting into neuroscience?
 (2020)](https://www.reddit.com/r/neuroscience/comments/gm83qa/what_are_some_good_books_for_someone_getting_into/)
+- [Warden Lab](http://www.wardenlab.org/) - Investigates the neural circuits that underlie the regulation of behavior by cognition and emotion.

 ## Images